4GeeksAcademy/website-v2/src/data/blog/wyncode-ironhack-and-4geeks-academy-comparison.us.md

 <td width="117" >**Experience**
 </td>

-<td width="117" >Is the fastest growing Bootcamp in Miami, in the past 10 months they have graduated more than 100 students; they are part of [NESTA](http://www.thenesta.org/) and have support from Knight Foundation.
+<td width="117" >They have good support from the community.
+Their founders attended a Bootcamp in Canada, and they are part of [NESTA](http://www.thenesta.org/).
 </td>

-<td width="117" >We already have more than 300 graduates across 5 Locations.
-We are certified by the Florida Department of Education, and we also have a strong alliance with Miami Dade College.
+<td width="117" >Alejandro has over 20 years of Coding Experience (Software Engineer) and Marcelo has launched, built and sold (also a couple of failures) over 6 startups in the last 10 years.
+We are Licensed by the Florida Department of Education, and we also have a strong alliance with Miami Dade College.
 </td>

-<td width="117" >IronHack is pretty known in Spain, if not the best; they are one of the top bootcamps there, with courses in Barcelona and Madrid.
+<td width="117" >IronHack has a strong market in Europe.
+Their outcomes are legit and they have been growing fast, They are also backed by some VC's.
 </td>
 </tr>
 <tr >

 <td width="117" >**Hours**

 ** **
 </td>

 <td width="117" style="text-align: center;" >350+ hours
-(40+ hours week for 9 weeks)
+(35+ hours week for 10 weeks)
 </td>

-<td width="117" style="text-align: center;" >320+ hours
+<td width="117" style="text-align: center;" >380+ hours
-(25+ hours per week for 14 weeks)
+(25+ hours per week for 16 weeks) or 400 hours (40+ hours per week for 9 weeks)
 </td>

 <td width="117" style="text-align: center;" >360+ hours
 (40+ hours per week for 8 weeks)
 </td>
 </tr>
 <tr >

 <td width="117" >**Type of training**

 ** **
 </td>

 <td width="117" >Wyncode trains students with a mix of web development and entrepreneurial lessons.
-You will also learn full stack web development.
+You will also learn full stack web development based in Ruby.

 </td>

-<td width="117" >We focus all our energy on getting the students ready for real life coding jobs in web development.
-We use a full stack web development syllabus.
+<td width="117" >We focus all our energy in getting the students ready for real life coding jobs in software development.
+Our Syllabus is based on JS, React, and Python.
+We are the only one with a Software Engineering Program.

 </td>

-<td width="117" >They also focus all their energy on preparing students for web development, with a full stack web development syllabus.
+<td width="117" >Their programs are Web dev and UI/UX (recentely launched a Data Course).

 </td>
 </tr>